-Elena first came to yoga in 2001, when she was searching for a way to become healthier and more at peace after the death of her mother.
-She is a 200-hour certified Kripalu yoga teacher, a 100-hour certified TIMBo (trauma informed mind body program) facilitator, and a 200-hour graduate of the Asheville Yoga Center’s teacher training program.
-She is also pursuing her certification as a life coach with the Coach Training Institute.
 In 2008, Elena volunteered at the Kripalu Center for Yoga and Health for over a year, and this experience catapulted her into the world of health and healing.
 It was during this time that she completed her first yoga teacher training at Kripalu.
-Then, her study of yoga took her to India where she spent several months in 2010 and completed a month long course at the Krishnamacharya Yoga Mandiram.
-More recently Elena has been exploring the intersections of mindfulness and yoga.
-So, in 2016, Elena completed a 5 day Mindful Self-Compassion Intensive, and she will be attending a Mindfulness-based Cognitive Therapy training at the end of 2017.
-A life long learner, she is always continuing to expand her knowledge, consciousness, and self-acceptance.
-She attends approximately two meditation retreats a year.
-Elena also teaches trauma-informed yoga to veterans at the VA hospital in Asheville.
-She enjoys empowering others to find their own self-healing by leading classes that place an emphasis on one’s inner experience and by coaching clients towards their highest, most authentic goals.
+Then, her study of yoga took her to India where she spent several months in 2010 and completed a month-long course at the Krishnamacharya Yoga Mandiram.
+More recently Elena has been exploring the intersections of mindfulness, anxiety reduction and yoga.
+So, within the past few years, Elena completed a 5-day Mindful Self-Compassion Intensive and took several trainings on trauma-informed yoga.
+Towards that end, Elena also teaches trauma-informed yoga to veterans at the VA hospital in Asheville.
+She enjoys empowering others to find their own self-healing by leading classes that place an emphasis on one’s inner experience and by coaching clients towards their highest authenticity, values, and goals.
 She has a Bachelor’s Degree in Economics from Boston University and a Master’s in Public Administration from the Harvard Kennedy School.
 In addition, she is pursuing a Masters in Clinical Mental Health Counseling through Lenoir-Rhyne University. www.elenamansour.com